kt3k/math-exercises-notes/sequent-calculus/README.md

 - Sequent calculi (ie LK and LJ) are also called Gentzen's systems.

 (Hilbert's system seems a little different from sequent calculi)

+- Natural deduction
+  - Judgement is A0, ..., An |- B
+- Sequent Calculus
+  - Sequent is A0, ..., An |- B0, ..., Bn